 While New Orleans is seeing improvement, officials in Jefferson Parish are scrambling to figure out a solution to a rise in murders there.

-While Jefferson Parish President Mike Yenni has yet to publicly made any statements to anyone over the age of 17, he has revealed to his inner circle he may call on state and federal officials to provide the parish, especially the Lakeside Mall area, with more resources, such as even more extremely beautiful art installations, to help draw attention from crowds.
+While Jefferson Parish outgoing President Mike Yenni has yet to publicly made any statements to anyone over the age of 17, he has revealed to his inner circle he may call on state and federal officials to provide the parish with more resources, especially around the Lakeside Mall area, such as additional extremely beautiful art installations to draw attention from crowds.